JonathanPWindle/UEA-DH-GENEA23/readme.md

 While this repo uses PASE+ audio features and FastText text features, the repository can be used with other features by following the same directory format, however, change the respective feature size in the config file.

+We have also provided the standard scalar used in training which was calculated using only the training data for the GENEA challenge 2023.

 ## Config

 This repository allows tweaking hyperparameters through the use of a config file used during training and inference.